Logarithmic Voronoi polytopes for discrete linear models: Partial linear models

 \begin{example} Let $d=2$, $n=4$, and consider the model $\M$ defined as the convex hull of $\left(\frac{1}{5}, \frac{1}{5}, \frac{1}{5}, \frac{2}{5}\right), \left(\frac{1}{5}, \frac{1}{5}, \frac{2}{5}, \frac{1}{5}\right)$, and $\left(\frac{1}{4}, \frac{1}{4}, \frac{1}{4}, \frac{1}{4}\right)$.
 Below we plot the logarithmic Voronoi cells at interior points, edges, and vertices consecutively. \end{example}

 \textbf{Acknowledgements}: We thank Serkan Ho\c{s}ten and Bernd Sturmfels for many helpful discussions, suggestions, and comments on the manuscript.
-We also thank Marie-Charlotte Brandenburg for discussions about polytopes.
-Finally, we thank Thomas Endler for producing Figure \ref{figure:tetrahedra-examples-d=1}.
+We also thank Marie-Charlotte Brandenburg for discussions about polytopes and Thomas Endler for producing Figure~\ref{figure:tetrahedra-examples-d=1}.
+Finally, we thank the anonymous reviewers for their careful reading of the manuscript and their many insightful comments and suggestions.
 This material is based upon work supported by the National Science Foundation Graduate Research Fellowship under Grants No. DGE 1752814 and DGE~2146752.